 “It’s very intentional for us to get faculty members out of their labs and out of their classrooms to work directly in the community.
 That’s where we can have the most impact.
 Rather than pushing research agendas on client cities, this model embraces collaboration as a means of better understanding the challenges and needs that the community identifies.”

-Chair, Department of Civil and Environmental Engineering and Urban Collaboratory Co-Director
+Former Chair, Department of Civil and Environmental Engineering and Urban Collaboratory Founder

 While each city we serve is very unique, seven themes crop up again and again, no matter the location.
 Within these seven themes, our research aims to answer questions including: How do we pay for smart cities?
 How can cities enable social mobility?
 How can energy become clean and affordable?
 And much more.